 Decision-Making: UX research, analysis, & organizational initiative

-Role: UX team volunteer contributor, eNPS Decision Making Task Force
+Role: UX team volunteer contributor, eNPS Decision-Making Task Force

 Rather than creating a survey, I arranged phone interviews which required no preparation or tedious form-filling by those interviewed.
-Most phone calls ran 30 minutes to an hour each, and everyone was passionate in expressing their thoughts.
+Most phone calls ran 30 minutes to an hour each, and everyone was passionate about expressing their thoughts.
 Of those interviewed, all but one agreed to be identified and speak publicly if called upon in a forum.
 Calls began with open-ended questions about pain points, and as commonalities emerged, questions were added to calls.

-I created a straight forward written document with detailed verbatims for leadership, and a power point to inform, rally and engage/entertain the UX organization.
+I created a straightforward written document with detailed verbatims for leadership, and a power point to inform, rally and engage/entertain the UX organization.
 The findings are directed at the VP through the theme of a personalized B2C online shopping experience based on our new design system at that time, inviting her to upgrade the organization and improve our workflow.

 Sample strategy slides below.

 Role: Organizational initiative contributor, instructional & graphic design

 Background: UX leadership at AT&T began a series of presentations for our team, including a call for better negotiation skills and more assertive communication with business teams.

 Solution: I gathered my notes on negotiation methods from a prior corporate sales training contract and developed a primer for our UX team.